CMPUT 655 Reinforcement Learning 1

 Course Work and Evaluation

 The course work will come from the quizzes and assignments through the Coursera Platform.
 There will be one or two small programming assignments (notebook) and/or one or two multiple choice quizzes due each week, through the Coursera Platform.
 Each week, you have to complete the practice quizzes and submit a discussion question by midnight on Sunday, for discussion in class.
 That means you have to have completed the lectures and readings as well for that week.
-The course will have a midterm exam, that will come after completing the Mooc by mid October.
+The course will have a midterm exam, that will come after completing the MOOC by mid October.
 The remainder of the course will be focused on projects.

 - Assignments (graded on Coursera): 30%